 In addition to using only halal ingredients and manufacturing processes, Tuesday in Love’s halal nail enamel polish is water permeable.
 ISNA confirmed this with its valid water permeability test -- and Tuesday in Love fully complied with ISNA’s Halal Nail Polish Certification.

 Tuesday in Love Halal Certified Nail Polish Our Halal Nail Polish is a Non-Peelable formula that allows water molecules to penetrate through micro pores without rubbing or added pressure.
-Requires nail polish remover to remove.
-5-Free Formula: This Halal Nail… read more
+Color - Nude mauve with pink undertone and a shimmer finish Requires… read more

 Are Halal and Vegan Nail Polishes The Same Thing?